fmckeogh/bluefly/README.md

 All PRs must pass all checks, have run `cargo fmt` and `cargo clippy`.

-Two branches, `development` and `stable`.
-PRs get merged into `development`, and after a few weeks of real world use by multiple people can be merged into `stable` where it becomes a new release.
-This is all likely to change because I have no idea what I'm doing.

 ## License
 GNU Affero General Public License v3.0([LICENSE](LICENSE) or https://www.gnu.org/licenses/agpl-3.0.txt)